 To make concrete experimental predictions, we will primarily be interested in non-equilibrium temperature profiles generated by a current-bias heating \cite{Fong2012, Crossno2015, Crossno2016, Talanov2021, Waissman2022}.
 Solving for $T(\mathbf{r})$ proceeds in two steps.
 First, we solve the ohmic-Stokes PDE $\mathbb{S}(\mathbf{v}; 0, \phi^c)$ with applied voltages $\phi^c$ to obtain the velocity profile.
-This is used to compute the local heating $q[\mathbf{v}]$ for use in the heat equation
+This is used to compute the local heating $p[\mathbf{v}]$ for use in the heat equation

 where $\nabla^2 T$ is the \emph{scalar} Laplacian, $\kappa$ is the thermal conductivity, $\rho = mn$ is the mass density, and $\eta = mn\nu$ is the dynamic viscosity.
+We have neglected thermal advection for simplicity, which is valid when the thermal diffusion across the sample $\kappa/(\rho c_p L) \gg v$ is much faster than the hydrodynamic flow.
 For BCs, we assume that the sample walls are insulating and fix all contacts to be held at the ambient temperature $T_0$.
 We remark that the heating $q[\mathbf{v}]$ consists of two components - the usual ohmic Joule heating term as well as a viscous heating term; in particular, $q \neq \mathbf{E} \cdot \mathbf{J}$ as vividly demonstrated by the Corbino paradox \cite{Shavit2019, Hui2022}.